 [Throughout history epidemics have served as excellent windows into social and cultural beliefs and norms.
 While this contagion-catalyzed uncovering of a society’s thought processes helps historians understand past societies in better ways, for present societies it can potentially be utilized as a way to understand our hidden biases, prejudices, and even kindnesses.
 Besides, epidemics could make our anti-intellectual society finally start listening to intellectuals, activists, and academics who have always tried to drive our attention to fault-lines that we don’t take seriously before a crisis (like COVID-19) ultimately bares them open for all to see.
 My attempt here is to collate different media and personal narratives from the COVID-19 epidemic in India that throw light on the social and cultural aspects of how we have reacted (and will continue to react) to this crisis.
 There are a lot of lessons we can learn and implement, but whether we do that or not is, again, dependent upon what general direction our sociocultural norms take as the epidemic progresses and dies down.]

 Recent days have seen a pretty furious and raging debate in India on the appropriateness of the current stringent lockdown.
 A nationwide measure taken ostensibly to save lives seems to be preferring some lives over others.
-Many people have died not of the ailment (Covid) but of the cure (the lockdown) – see this for some understanding of these deaths.
+Many people have died not of the ailment (Covid) but of the cure (the lockdown).
 There is a strong opinion that probably the lockdown was “implemented in too much haste: given the human tragedy that unfolded in the days following the lockdown with epic numbers of migrants trying to get back home, evoking memories of Partition.”
 Harvard professor and mental health expert Vikram Patel wrote a detailed piece analyzing these effects of a stringent lockdown [I use the word ‘stringent’ on purpose: unfortunately many experts think that criticizing India’s lockdown equates to criticizing the time-tested public health approaches of social distancing, containment, etc – but no, a lot of commentators in India have criticized not the lockdown per se, but the nature of the lockdown]:

 Some argue that the true impact of Covid-19 would have been much worse without a lockdown.
 Of course they are right.
 But if saving lives is the sole goal of a lockdown, then this begs the question why the country should not also consider similar lockdowns to reduce road traffic accidents and air pollution mortality.
 India has for many years now secured the leading place in the global ranking of mortality due to these two causes.
 The impacts would be even more dramatic and in all probability result in much larger numbers of lives saved.
 Yet, we seem to have shown no urgency at all to deal with these known, avoidable, and deadly factors.
 This is because such stringent policies have unwanted adverse impacts.
 We are forced to consider all the possible scenarios and options, ultimately choosing a policy with the least likelihood of harm.